DeltaKL/MarketAnalysis/README.md

 assets/ # Icons, screenshots, sample outputs

-.env.example # Template for environment variables

 requirements.txt # Dependencies

 README.md # This file

-LICENSE # Optional

-Security and credentials

-Do not commit real credentials or API keys.

-Use a local .env file and keep it out of Git (see .gitignore).

 DeGiro sessions/2FA: follow DeGiro’s security requirements.

-.env.example
-Copy to .env and fill with your values.
 PERPLEXITY_API_KEY=pk-xxxxxxxxxxxxxxxxxxxxxxxx
 DEGIRO_USERNAME=your_username
 DEGIRO_PASSWORD=your_password